Tooth Extractions Southampton

 Under normal circumstances, your child’s baby teeth will fall out by themselves when the time comes.
 However, there are cases where a tooth might have to be removed by a dental expert – potentially if it has been damaged in a way that makes repairing it impossible.
 Reach out to us immediately if you think your child has a dental issue that might warrant a tooth extraction in Southampton.
 Dr. Amar can take a look at your little one’s smile to figure out whether an extraction is really the right choice.

-Why Choose Happy Teeth of Southampton for Tooth Extractions?
+Why Choose Happy Teeth Southampton for Tooth Extractions?

 - Trustworthy Board-Certified Pediatric Dental Expert